igiannakas/Stealthmax-v2-ESPHome-Controller/README.md

 #### Servo Vent
 Firstly integrate the servo activated vent and VOC baselining in your print start macro.

 My prefered method is to check the requested chamber temperature by the slicer.
 If, for example it is over 20C, this means you are printing a material that needs enclosed printing, hence close the flap.

-After all print preparation is done but before the hotend is set to the print temperature, set the VOC baseline so the sensors are "zeroed out".
+After all print preparation is done but before the hotend is set to the print temperature, you can optionally sync the intake VOC baseline to the exhaust so the values match before printing commences.
 ```
 {% if target_chamber|int > 20 %}
   CLOSE_VENT